 "I am inspired by those who stand up for their rights and am proud to serve as their advocate"

-Previously, she worked as a staff attorney with Justice at Work, where she focused on wage theft, discrimination, and other employment related issues faced by workers in low-wage industries in Pennsylvania.
-Prior to that, Alia was a law fellow at the Southern Poverty Law Center in Miami, Florida, where she litigated and advocated on behalf of people incarcerated in Florida prisons and immigration detention center.
+Before joining the firm, Alia worked as a staff attorney with Justice at Work, where she litigated wage and hour and employment discrimination cases on behalf of workers in low-wage industries in Pennsylvania and conducted community outreach in support of workers’ rights.
+Prior to that, she was a law fellow at the Southern Poverty Law Center in Florida, where she engaged in civil rights litigation and advocacy to advance immigrants’ rights and criminal justice reform.